Randomized Trial of Transfusion Strategies in Patients With Myocardial Infarction and Anemia - REALITY

 - Total 30-day hospital costs: €11,051 vs. €12,572 (p = 0.1)

-The results of this trial indicate that a restrictive PRBC transfusion strategy (transfusion for Hgb ≤8 g/dl, goal 8-10 g/dl) is noninferior to a more liberal strategy (transfusion for Hgb ≤10 g/dl, goal Hgb >11 g/dl).
+The results of this trial indicate that a restrictive PRBC transfusion strategy (transfusion for Hgb ≤8 g/dl, goal 8-10 g/dl) is noninferior to a more liberal strategy (transfusion for Hgb ≤10 g/dl, goal Hgb >11 g/dl) at 30 days.
 In addition, infections and acute lung injury were higher with a more liberal strategy.
 Total blood utilization and costs were both lower with the restrictive strategy; this strategy was considered cost-dominant.
+On 1-year follow-up, the curves appear to cross around 5 months, such that a restrictive strategy is no longer noninferior to a more liberal strategy, and may even be associated with higher adverse event rates.

 This is an important trial, and argues against the 10/30 rule that was once commonly practiced post-ACS.
+One-year data suggest that the jury may still be out on this topic though.
 One minor point is that transfusions are frequently administered for Hgb ≤7 in clinical practice in the United States; the threshold studied in this trial was slightly higher (8 g/dl), possibly due to lack of equipoise for Hgb levels ≤7 g/dl.
 Similar results in favor of a restrictive strategy have been noted for post-cardiac and noncardiac surgery patients.
+Data from other ongoing trials are awaited.

 Presented by Dr. Philippe Gabriel Steg at the European Society of Cardiology Virtual Congress, September 1, 2020.